 The Stafford Centre is located at 10505 Cash Road in Stafford.

 Fort Bend Symphony Orchestra violinists Gloribelle Kelly and Daniel Hung show their Texas spirit as they prepare for the Six Flags Over Texas concert on Sunday, Feb.
 2.

 About the Fort Bend Symphony Orchestra

 The Fort Bend Symphony Orchestra (FBSO), founded in 1992, enriches the lives of Fort Bend residents and surrounding areas with live symphonic music presented by its volunteer members.
 The full-size orchestra, complete with brass, woodwinds, strings and percussion, represents an abundant cross-section of local talent, most of whom reside in the Fort Bend area.
-FBSO also fosters student musicians through sponsorship of an annual Young Artist Concerto Competition that includes a cash prize for the winner and the opportunity to perform with the Orchestra.
+FBSO also fosters local musicians through sponsorship of an annual Concerto Competition that includes a cash prize for the winner and the opportunity to perform with the Orchestra.